Jagnat/bumblegumpers/README.md

 Small weird turn-based platformer thing I'm building from scratch.

-Art by the wonderful Evan
+Art and gameplay and everything but code by the wonderful Evan